FIXTradingCommunity/fixp-specification/README.md

  of the FIX Trading Community.
 FIXP is a session layer protocol (layer 5).

 ## Versions
-### Current approved version: 1.0 Release Candidate 2
+### Current approved version: 1.0 Release Candidate 3
-Version 1.0 RC2 was approved by the Global Technical Committee in September 2015.
-The RC2 specification is included here for reference only.
-Pull requests for this version will not be accepted.
+Version 1.0 RC3 was approved by the Global Technical Committee on July 21, 2016.

-### Next working draft: 1.0 Release Candidate 3
-A baseline for version 1.0 RC3 has been posted.
 The working group encourages users to submit issues for error corrections and enhancements.
-The working group will consider pull requests for changes to the working draft.

 ### Previous versions
 RC2 and previous versions of FIXP, as well as other FIX high performance protocols,